 Colbún faces risks associated with exogenous factors such as the economic cycle, hydrology, the level of competition, demand patterns, the structure of the industry, changes in the regulation and levels of fuel prices.
 Moreover, it faces risks associated with project development and failures of generating units.
-The main risks for this year are associated with hydrology, fuel prices, failure risks in operating plants and risks in project development.
+The main risks for this year are associated with hydrology, fuel prices, failure risks in operating plants, obstacles to project development and changes in regulation.